Home > The Courthouse

 We’re always working to become more accessible.
 If you have any suggestions or would like to let us know about any access requirements, please email admin@ruralarts.org or call 01845 526 536.

-We offer concessionary pricing to performances and screenings for the following groups:
+We offer concessionary pricing to select performances and screenings for the following groups:

 - Under 25s